 MLF holds subprime consumer leases for motorcycle and other recreational vehicles.
-Through June 30, 2019, the Receiver has collected approximately \$15.5 million on account of the leases owned at the beginning of the Receivership.
-As of June 30, 2019, the remaining portfolio (excluding repossessed motorcycles) had a face value of approximately \$918 thousand, of which \$809 thousand is less than 60 days past due.
-Additionally, MLF had in its possession 49 vehicles with cumulative outstanding lease balances of \$341 thousand that are in various stages of reconditioning and/or resale.
+Through September 30, 2019, the Receiver has collected approximately \$15.6 million on account of the leases owned at the beginning of the Receivership.
+As of September 30, 2019, the remaining portfolio (excluding repossessed motorcycles) had a face value of approximately \$634 thousand, of which \$548 thousand is less than 60 days past due.
+Additionally, MLF had in its possession 46 vehicles with cumulative outstanding lease balances of \$337 thousand that are in various stages of reconditioning and/or resale.
+The portfolio is expected to continue to amortize on its own accord with the final payment receivable around Q1 2021.
 The Receiver is also reviewing potential claims related to the refurbishment of the repossessed assets.
 Given the small size of the remaining portfolio and continued payment performance, the Receiver believes the most cost-effective way to monetize this asset is through continued runoff of the portfolio in the near term.